tsailabSJ/changeseq-r/README.md

 Ensure these tools are installed and accessible in your environment.

-## Instructions for demo with test files
+## Getting started with test files
 Test fastq.gz and corresponding sample.txt files are provided for testing in `test_data`.
 These are sampled CTLA4 and CTLA4_control R1 and R2 reads.

 1. **Barcode and radnomized target extraction:** Run the main pipeline script to merge R1 and R2 fastq.gz files using seqkit and extract the randomized targets and unique barcodes.